What is a Concentration / Area of Focus?

 For Specifics and Questions

-Additional information about concentrations and areas of focus are available on the individual concentration/areas of focus webpage – The Business of Innovation, Law and Technology: BILT, Social Justice & Public Interest, Litigation & Dispute Resolution, and Immigration, Asylum, and Citizenship Law, and Business Compliance and Sustainability Concentration or Area of Focus.
+Additional information about concentrations and areas of focus are available on the individual concentration/areas of focus webpage – The Business of Innovation, Law and Technology: BILT, Social Justice & Public Interest, Litigation & Dispute Resolution, Immigration, Asylum, and Citizenship Law, and Business Compliance and Sustainability Concentration or Area of Focus.
 Questions that cannot be answered there should be directed to the appropriate faculty coordinator.